Canadian Mennonite University presents a number of annual lecture events, including:

 Lecturer: Dr. Abraham Friesen, Professor Emeritus of History, University of California

-Unfortunately, this event has been canceled due to external factors our control.
+Unfortunately, this event has been canceled due to external factors beyond our control.
 We apologize for the inconvenience.

 with Monika Maria Kalcsics, a journalist with more than 20 years of experience in public service media, print, TV, and film as a reporter, producer, and commissioning editor of award-winning documentaries and reports